Alexander Tolmer

-Alexander Tolmer (1815 – 7 March 1890) was a South Australian police officer and Police Commissioner.
+Alexander Tolmer (1815 – 7 March 1890) was a South Australian Police Commissioner.
 He was educated at Plymouth, Rouen, Maidstone and Hawkhurst.
 He migrated to South Australia in 1840 where he was made sub-inspector by Governor George Gawler.

 In August 1840, Tolmer was part of the punitive expedition to the Coorong after Aborigines massacred 25 shipwreck survivors from the ship Maria, which had been travelling from Port Adelaide to Hobart.
 He was involved in the 1842 search for Charles Christian Dutton and droving party, believed to have been similarly attacked on their way from Port Lincoln to Adelaide, but no trace of the party was ever found.
 Police Inspector Alexander Tolmer was among the original residents of the newly established village of Norwood, South Australia, in 1847.

 After several stints of acting in the position, Tolmer was appointed Commissioner of Police on 3 January 1852 replacing George Dashwood.
 He was instrumental in creating the Gold Escort route between Mount Alexander near Castlemaine, Victoria, and Adelaide in the 1850s (the first arrived in Adelaide on 20 March 1852 with around 600 lb (270 kg) of gold, the second, with 1,620 lb (735 kg) on 4 May 1852; it also carried mail between diggers and their Adelaide families) and also helped to establish the town of Bordertown.

 He began acting erratically, as though jealous of his position, and determined to show up his subordinates.
 A case in point was that of Corporal Balls, whom Tolmer accused of not having, as ordered, posted a certain General Order in the messroom.
 Balls remonstrated that he had indeed done as he was told, and Inspector Alford (for whom J. W. Bull had the greatest respect) backed him up.
 Tolmer gave Balls five minutes to back down, which he refused to do for sake of falsifying himself and making a liar of Alford.
 Balls was summarily dismissed and Alford promptly resigned.

 Senior Inspector C. W. Stuart (c.
 1811–1891) was suspended in September 1853.

 In November 1853, following an inquiry into police morale and efficiency, Tolmer was demoted to Chief Inspector (he ascribed the blame to Stuart, his temporary replacement while on Gold Escort duty), and six months later was sidelined to the Public Service.